 7. Is walking/balance becoming an issue and are falling more?

 8. Are they showing signs of depression due to withdrawal from others?

 9. Is it becoming more difficult for Mom to take care of Dad.

 Mom stayed with us at various times for short periods to give them a time of respite.
 We enjoyed her stays with us.
-Needless to say, one of the times that Mom was with us, she had a small stroke.
-Mom was already at the point where she was awake at night wandering around the house and her memory was gone.
-This small stroke caused her to lose her balance every time she stood up- she could no longer walk alone, but was unable to remember that.
+Needless to say, one of those times Mom was with us, she had a small stroke.
+Mom was already at the point where days and nights were turned around and no memory.
+The small stroke caused her to be unsteady every time she took a step.
+She could no longer walk alone, but was unable to remember.
 Mary was calm as I explained the situation because she was prepared.
 Mom went home and within two days was moved into an assisted living that provided the care she needed.

 Even though Mary's "breaking point" never came to fruition, discussing it ahead of time help them be prepared emotionally and mentally.
 She lived another couple of years in the assisted living home and received great care!